ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_resourcepool_info_module.rst

                 </td>
                 <td>
                         <div>Clusters that must contain the resource pool for the resource pool to match the filter.</div>
+                        <div>If unset or empty, resource pools in any cluster match the filter.</div>
+                        <div>When clients pass a value of this structure as a parameter, the field must contain the id of resources returned by <span class='module'>vmware.vmware_rest.vcenter_cluster_info</span>.</div>
                 </td>
             </tr>
             <tr>